TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ```
 ## Specifying Configuration Properties using Environment Variables

-SnappyData configuration properties can be specified using environment variables LOCATOR_STARTUP_OPTIONS, SERVER_STARTUP_OPTIONS, and LEAD_STARTUP_OPTIONS respectively for locators, leads and servers.
+TIBCO ComputeDB configuration properties can be specified using environment variables LOCATOR_STARTUP_OPTIONS, SERVER_STARTUP_OPTIONS, and LEAD_STARTUP_OPTIONS respectively for locators, leads and servers.
 These environment variables are useful to specify common properties for locators, servers, and leads.
 These startup environment variables can be specified in **conf/spark-env.sh** file.
-This file is sourced when SnappyData system is started.
+This file is sourced when TIBCO ComputeDB system is started.
 A template file **conf/spark-env.sh.template** is provided in **conf** directory for reference.
 You can copy this file and use it to configure properties.

 For example:
 ```pre